josharnow/PanDerm/README.md

 - As a powerful backbone for developing dermatology algorithms with significant performance improvements over existing backbones (e.g., ViT, DINOv2)
 - As a specialized vision encoder for dermatological vision-language models and multimodal LLM development

-_**Note**_: PanDerm is a task-agnostic general purpose dermatology foundation model and still requires finetuning or linear probing before application to specific tasks.
+_**Note**_: PanDerm is a general-purpose dermatology foundation model and requires fine-tuning or linear probing before application to specific tasks.